LisaHultgren/Web-Frontend-Backend-DB-REST/README.md

 # Web-Frontend-Backend-DB-REST
-A school project - created a web application with frontend, backend, database and REST api
+A school project - created a web application with frontend, backend, database and REST api.

+JavaScript,CSS,HTML,betterSQLite